 - In Drawn Together, Princess Clara swears two other characters to secrecy with a pinky swear.
 However, one of them breaks her silence almost instantly (as in, without even leaving the room).

-- In The Venture Brothers, when Dr. Girlfriend demands that the Monarch stop being Rusty's nemesis if he wants to marry her, the Monarch pinky-swears on it.
+- In The Venture Bros., when Dr. Girlfriend demands that the Monarch stop being Rusty's nemesis if he wants to marry her, the Monarch pinky-swears on it.
 When that promise is violated by his henchmen he yells "I made a pinky swear!
 A SACRED pinky swear!!"

-- In the American Dad episode Tearjerker, Stan makes a pinky promise with Johnny Depp that the latter would tell the former if he became a robot.
+- In the American Dad! episode Tearjerker, Stan makes a pinky promise with Johnny Depp that the latter would tell the former if he became a robot.

-- In My Little Pony: Friendship Is Magic, Pinkie Pie will swear her friends to a "Pinkie Promise," complete with an odd ritual: "Cross my heart and hope to fly, stick a cupcake in my eye."
+- In My Little Pony: Friendship is Magic, Pinkie Pie will swear her friends to a "Pinkie Promise," complete with an odd ritual: "Cross my heart and hope to fly, stick a cupcake in my eye."